nextcomputers/previous/readme.previous.txt

   > Fixes bug that caused logarithmic functions to fail on NaN input.
   > Fixes bug that caused incorrect results from DSP ROL and ROR.

+Previous v2.2 (unreleased):
+  > Adds support for using custom MAC address.

  7) Running Previous
  -------------------